Marie-Denise Villers: Career

 She first exhibited artwork at the Paris Salon of the Year VII (1799).

 Villers' most famous painting, Portrait of Charlotte du Val d'Ognes (1801) has been attributed to various artists and shown under a variety of titles through its long history.
 Originally, the portrait was in the du Val d'Ognes family for generations, where it had been attributed to Jacques-Louis David.
 When the Metropolitan Museum of Art bought it in 1917, it was known as "the New York David."
 However, in 1951 curator Charles Stirling hypothesized that it was actually painted by a "little known woman."
 For decades afterwards, it was stripped of its title and artist, as per the Met's policy.
 In 1995, Margaret Oppenheimer successfully argued that Villers painted the work.
-Furthermore, art historian Anne Higonnet argues that Young Woman Drawing is a self-portrait.
+Furthermore, art historian Anne Higonnet argued in 2011 that the work is a self-portrait.

-Villers exhibited Study of a young woman sitting on a window and two other works at the Salon of 1801, followed in 1802 by a genre painting entitled A child in its cradle and A Study of a Woman from Nature.
+Villers exhibited Study of a young woman sitting on a window and two other works at the Salon of 1801, followed at the Salon of 1802 by a genre painting entitled A child in its cradle and A Study of a Woman from Nature.
 Her last known work is a portrait of the Duchess of Angoulême, exhibited in 1814.